mrs-brubotics/documentation_brubotics/source/Information for internal collaborators.rst

                sudo apt install cpufrequtils
                sudo apt install indicator-cpufreq

          * Reboot the machine to see the cpu indicator appear in the top right corner of your screen.
-Yuo can manually select the desired mode here.
+You can manually select the desired mode here.

             .. code:: shell